llllllllll/quelling_blade/README.rst

 None of the attributes of any ``ArenaAllocatable`` object will be released until the entire arena can be safely destroyed.
 When the last escaped reference is released, the entire arena will be torn down at once, freeing all memory and releasing all attributes.

-When quelling blade detects that some objects have been released, a ``PerformanceWarning`` will be issued with the number of escaped references.
+When quelling blade detects that some objects have been released, a ``RuntimeWarning`` will be issued with the number of escaped references.
 At this point, the programmer can attempt to debug their program to find where the objects are escaping to Python.

 Example Usage